tictools/documentation/webpack/installation.md

 ## WEBPACK PLUGINS

 ### HtmlWebpackPlugin
 The HtmlWebpackPlugin simplifies creation of HTML files to serve your webpack bundles.
-This is especially useful for webpack bundles that include a hash in the filename which changes every compilation. (see => https://webpack.js.org/plugins/html-webpack-plugin/)\
+This is especially useful for webpack bundles that include a hash in the filename which changes every compilation (see => https://webpack.js.org/plugins/html-webpack-plugin/ ). \
 Install required dependencies as `devDependencies`.
 * `html-webpack-plugin` => must be configured in webpack configuration:
 ```